Saturn I Block I Profile

 Diagrams of the Block I S-I stage.

-The document from which these diagrams were taken, SA-1 Through SA-4 System Description (direct link to 93M PDF), is a very early document -- dated 2 April 1959, only 7½ months after the Saturn program was authorized, nearly a year before the first test firing of the SA-T stage, and two and a half years before the first Saturn flight.
+SA-1 Through SA-4 System Description, the document from which these diagrams were taken, is a very early document -- dated 2 April 1959, only 7½ months after the Saturn program was authorized, nearly a year before the first test firing of the SA-T stage, and two and a half years before the first Saturn flight.
 The document itself states that it "is preliminary and subject to change and addition ...
 The information contained herein is for general information only and should not be used as a final design criteria."
 Some of the items in these drawings did not make it to the final vehicle configuration:

 - The document refers to "Booster Recovery Equipment:" "The recovery equipment consists of parachutes and retro-rockets.
 The parachutes are packaged in the structure at the top of the booster.
 Retro-rockets are attached to the thrust frame outriggers at the base of the booster.
 Recovery is intended for the boosters for SA-1 and SA-2."
 Of course, no such recovery equipment ever flew.
 Similarly the first stage diagram shows Recruit solid-fuel rockets, apparently part of the first stage recovery equipment.